nazid-khan/Edabit/README.md

 ## Lessons Learned

 I Learned alot about logic building from this by solving questions.
-The more I solved the question the more taught how things works actually.
+The more I solved the questions the more I learned how things work.